renmengye/csc467/lab1_readme.txt

 Question: How did we deal with any special problems encourntered?

-Answer: There are some problems are we came to practical solutions.
+Answer: There are some problems and we came to practical solutions.

 First, we need to skip all the comment sections.
 This is implemented with a loop that skips all the characters starting with /* until reaching */.